 I get it.
 You’re committed to making a difference in the world.
 You love you what you do and you’re good at it.
-But you struggle with finding the right balance between your work and having a fulfilling personal life.
-Your life is further complicated by the daily barrage of emails, texts, tweets, meetings, and other distractions that stress you out.
+But you struggle with finding the right balance between work and having a fulfilling personal life.
+And as a result of the pandemic, your life and work are further complicated by change, disruption, and uncertainty.

-If this sounds like you, chances are you’re suffering from what I describe as Intention Deficit Disorder (I.D.D.), or a lack of intention or clarity about why you’re showing up to your life.
+On top of all the challenges described above, chances are you’re suffering from what I describe as Intention Deficit Disorder (I.D.D.), or a lack of intention or clarity about why you’re showing up to your life.
 This means you’re probably crystal clear about the mission and vision of the organization you serve but have much less clarity about your own personal mission in life.
-Or that you give so much to your work that you barely have anything left over for yourself and your family and friends.
+Or you give so much to your work that you barely have anything left over for yourself and your family and friends.

 I know because I used to be like you, and I’ve helped countless professionals just like you over the years.
 During my previous career, I was often on the edge of burnout trying to do my part to fulfill my organization’s vision of a world free of HIV and hepatitis.
 Things were so out of control at one point that I was depressed, had gained a ton of weight, and wasn’t eating or sleeping right.